MicrosoftDocs/windows-dev-docs/hub/package-manager/configuration/create.md

 ### Resources section

-The list of Resources cover all of the software, tools, packages, etc. that need to be installed and the configurations settings for your Windows operating system or installed applications.
-Each resource will need to be given a name, description of the directive to be carried out and the PowerShell module that will be responsible for carrying out that directive, and any associated settings or dependencies.
+The list of Resources covers all of the software, tools, packages, etc. that need to be installed and the configurations settings for your Windows operating system or installed applications.
+Each resource will need to be given a name, description of the directive to be carried out and the PowerShell module that will be responsible for carrying out that directive, as well as any associated settings or dependencies.

 ## Example WinGet Configuration file